rlemaigre/Easy-DnD/README.md

 Drop components must declare what mode must be triggered when data is dropped into them using the `mode` property.

+When a drag operation completes on a Drop component that declares the `cut` (respectively `copy`) mode, a `cut` (respectively `copy`) event is emitted on the Drag component from which the drag operation originated.
+This gives the opportunity to the surroundings of the Drag component to react to the drop that just happened, for example by removing the data that has been dropped in case of the `cut` event.

-Every Drag components support the `copy` mode and may declare a `@copy="..."` listener, but only Drag components that declare a `@cut="..."` listener support the `cut` mode.
-That listener will be called if a drag operation completes on a Drop component that declares the `cut` mode.
+If a drag operation originates from a Drag components that doesn't declare a listener for the `cut` event, then dropping is forbidden on a Drop component that declares the `cut` mode.

 The following demo illustrates modes in action :